Female kicker makes history at Wilmer-Hutchins High School

 “I get nervous some days but I’m not as nervous when I'm in the game because I'm all hyped and everything,” said Aguilar.

-Despite having never kicked a football until this school year, kicking coach Manuel Zaragoza says Aguilar has made almost every attempt this season.
+Despite having never kicked a football until this school year, kicking coach Manuel Zaragoza said Aguilar has made almost every attempt this season.

 “She's only missed two and they were blocked.
 She's made the rest of them,” said Zaragoza.